 The journal and our editors do not make editorial decisions on the basis of the interest of a study or its likely impact.
 Studies must be scientifically valid; for research articles, this includes a scientifically sound research question, the use of suitable methods and analysis, and following the veterinary community-agreed standards.

-Suitable Editorial Board Memers for BMC Veterinary Research must also:
+Suitable Editorial Board Members for BMC Veterinary Research must also:

 - be supportive of the journal’s ethos, scope, editorial standards, and policies, and be committed to representing BMC Veterinary Research within the scientific community.

-- provide a professional and supportive service to our authors and ensure that manuscripts fulfill the requirements of the Journal and are handled efficiently and appropriately through peer-review.
+- provide a professional and supportive service to our authors and ensure that manuscripts fulfil the requirements of the Journal and are handled efficiently and appropriately through peer-review.

 What does being an Editorial Board Member (EBM) involve?

-- EBMs for BMC Veterinary Research should be willing to handle a minimum of two manuscripts per month through peer review across a range of disciplines within their broader subject area
+EBMs for BMC Veterinary Research should be willing to handle a minimum of twelve (12) manuscripts per year through peer review across a range of disciplines within their broader subject area.